 04 of 09

 If you're looking for a new rental, you'll know that it's important to ask all the questions you need to ask the first time you see the apartment.
-But often, at least whenever I've been looking for a new rental, there are some key questions I forget to ask the landlord so I always find myself needing to call again.
+But often, at least whenever we've been looking for a new rental, there are some key questions we forget to ask the landlord so we always find myself needing to call again.
 It makes it really difficult to make a good decision, especially if the rental market is tight and apartments are hard to find.Continue to 5 of 9 below.

 05 of 09

 To help with renting an apartment, we've come up with a printable apartment rental checklist of things you should ask the landlord or building manager when you're touring the apartment.
 This list is a quick and dirty version of the previous article, with everything from recording costs, apartment features and neighborhood characteristics.

 Over the years, we've created what we like to call an Apartment Hunting Toolkit that we now use whenever we're looking for a new home - to buy or rent.
 We just don't leave home without it.

 So, for all you apartment hunters out there, find out how to ensure you're search is both effective and efficient with this toolkit.
 And if you have any items to add to the toolkit, just post a note in the comments below.